-Ireland Hidden Gems is an independent travel website written by Irish travel writer and photographer Susan Byron a native of Dublin, now living on the West Coast of Ireland in County Clare.
-It is designed to highlight only the very best of what my Ireland has to offer the independent traveller or curious web browser.
-It is about quality not quantity, which is why my recommendations are limited to the Top 10 in each category instead of a dubious hit or miss list of multiple choices.
-Based on six years of personal research and a lifetime of experience, these are listed under titles, which include the spectacular landscapes, historic castles, mysterious sacred places of Ireland as well as an insight into our rich culture and ancient traditions....
+Ireland's Hidden Gems is an independent Ireland travel website written by Irish travel writer, photographer and adventurer Susan Byron, a native of Dublin, now living on the West Coast of Ireland in County Clare.
+It is designed to highlight only the very best of what Ireland has to offer the independent traveller or curious web browser and is about quality not quantity.
+Which is why my recommendations are limited to the Top 10 in each category, rather than a generic list of multiple hit or miss choices.
+These recommendations are based on 14 years of extensive, personal research and a lifetime's experience as a proud citizen of Ireland....

-The Hidden Gems are those little known, extra special places or other interesting Things to Do and See at each location, which you won't find in any of the regular guidebooks.
-These are listed separately at the bottom of each page.
-For example, did you know that near the Cliffs of Moher there is an ancient holy well named after St Brigid who was a Celtic Goddess long before she was credited with being a Christian Saint !
-A golden beach at Fanore from the Irish 'Fáinne an Óir' which mean ring of gold in Irish, boat trips to the Aran Islands not to mention some of the best surfing and traditional music in the West...
+The Hidden Gems are those little known, extra special places or things to do and see around Ireland that you won't find in any of the regular guidebooks.
+For example, did you know that nearby the Cliffs of Moher there is an ancient holy well named after St Brigid who was a Celtic Goddess long before she was known as a Christian Saint !
+A golden beach at Fanore derived from the Irish 'Fáinne an Óir' which means Ring of Gold, boat trips to the Aran Islands not to mention some of the best surfing and traditional music in the West of Ireland....

-Go n'eiri an t'ádh leat - Good Luck !
+Go n'eirí an t'ádh leat - Good luck and I hope to see you very soon in Ireland or Scotland !
 Susan Byron

 Nov 09, 23 02:01 PM